 Of course, only basic test reports are listed here and shown in the general order.
 Depending on its product, each company can combine reports, change their order, and add or exclude some of them as needed.

-- First, a test strategy document defines the overall approach to testing the application.
+First, a test strategy document defines the overall approach to testing the application.
 It specifies which parts of the application will or will not be tested and according to what requirements it will be done.

-- Then a test plan is made in which all aspects of testing are to be specified in detail, starting from resources and tools assumed for this purpose and finishing with a list of application functions to be tested and their testing schedule.
+Then a test plan is made in which all aspects of testing are to be specified in detail, starting from resources and tools assumed for this purpose and finishing with a list of application functions to be tested and their testing schedule.

-- Then a test scenario document is made where you specify in detail what exactly will be tested and how many test cases are required to test a particular element of the application from start to finish.
+Then a test scenario document is made where you specify in detail what exactly will be tested and how many test cases are required to test a particular element of the application from start to finish.
 There can be one scenario for each application element or several scenarios for one element.

-- In parallel, a data test document is made, which specifies all necessary data to test each test case.
+In parallel, a data test document is made, which specifies all necessary data to test each test case.

-- Then a document of test cases is made, each of which describes in detail how each particular element of the application will be tested.
+Then a document of test cases is made, each of which describes in detail how each particular element of the application will be tested.

-- After that, the Traceability Matrix document is made, directly linked to the rest of the testing documents, and helps get access to the updates.
+After that, the Traceability Matrix document is made, directly linked to the rest of the testing documents, and helps get access to the updates.

 And only then are external reports done.
 After that, they should be updated regularly and run in parallel.
 Only then will they show their results in the best possible way.

 For example, we at Mad Devs use almost every one of them, we update them regularly, and it does make a huge benefit for our company.
 Every one of our customers knows very well that we have a quality report for every process we do and for every type of testing in particular.
 So our customers always know what we do and how we do it, and they see the actual result, for which they return to us again and again.
 You can see this by looking at their reviews.

 Keep your documentation up to date - a common mistake is to stop updating your documentation, even if you do all the documentation very well at the start.
 And this seems insignificant, but only until you need it.

 Keep your documentation in one place - documentation should not be scattered in different places in an attempt to keep it close to the appropriate codebase.
 This may seem like a good idea, but it can confuse team members and create a mess in a practical sense.

 Keep documentation in a safe place - don't keep any documentation in the public domain that could negatively impact business goals.
 In that case, you need an encrypted repository and the ability to provide access to certain individuals.

 Use standard templates for documentation - yes, you may have to use custom solutions sometimes, but it's best to use universal documentation solutions such as Word and Excel.
 This will make it easy for anyone interested to open and read them without installing additional software or other complexities.

-There is nothing worse than poor documentation.
+Make your documentation detailed - there is nothing worse than poor documentation.
 Seriously, even its absence does not say anything about the company, but poor documentation immediately negatively affects it.
 Make it well-structured, meaningful, detailed, and clear.

 We can conclude that testing is an essential part of software development.
 And an integral part of good testing is keeping quality test documentation.
 It provides a roadmap for testing and helps ensure that quality assurance goals are met.

 The set of test documentation may vary from project to project.
 But there are unchangeable test documents, the quality maintenance of which gives the company, its employees, and customers many advantages.